A Buy Here Pay Here dealer is going to be your last resort if every other option for financing a car purchase is closed to you.

 The credit score that you have may look better than what you’re thinking so be sure to go to traditional auto loan financing institutions first.

 This includes banks, credit unions, and other financing companies.
+Another option is if you already have a car is a car title loan.

 When all of them denies your loan application, that’s the time you can revert to getting your car from a Buy Here Pay Here (BHPH) lender.